-The deadline for claiming this credit is June 30, 2014.
-The only exception to this rule is if you have a valid federal extension of time to file, Form 4868.
-Having a valid federal extension will allow you to claim this credit through Nov.
-17, 2014.
-See When should you file? on page 7 for information about getting an extension of time to file.
+The Deadline for Claiming This Credit Is June 30, 2015

+The only exception to this rule is if you have a valid extension of time to file, Form 4868 or Form IT-9.
+Having a valid extension will allow you to claim this credit through Nov.
+16, 2015.
+See Extension of Time to File - What if You Can't File on Time? on page 7 for information about getting an extension of time to file.